 The Best Cities in Portugal for Americans with Portuguese Dual Citizenship

 US citizens looking to move to Portugal and attain Portuguese citizenship will be spoiled for choice with the amazing cities and quaint towns offering a high-quality lifestyle in this beautiful EU country.
-You can tour the 13 best places to live in Portugal for expats, but for now, here are three top-tier options to consider:
+Here are three top-tier options to consider:

 Lisbon

-As the capital of Portugal and having a growing expat community, Lisbon is one of the best places for US citizens to live in Portugal.
+As the capital of Portugal and with a growing expat community, Lisbon is one of the best places for US citizens to live.
 This vibrant city offers exciting tourist attractions and access to essential services, including administrative offices, banks, an international airport, and hospitals providing quality healthcare.
-As contemporary and high-quality life in Lisbon is, learning to speak the Portuguese language will make integrating into the Portuguese community easier and your transition to life in Portugal seamless.
+As contemporary and high-quality life in Lisbon is, learning to speak Portuguese will make integrating into the Portuguese community easier and your transition to life in Portugal seamless.

 Porto